stjudecloud/docs/docs/guides/data/data-request.md

 Go to the Data Browser [here](https://platform.stjude.cloud/requests/diseases), or navigate there from the St. Jude Cloud home page by clicking Access Data and then Explore Data.

 From the Data Browser, you can view samples grouped by Diagnosis, Publication, or [Dataset](../../glossary.md#data-access-unit) by toggling the tabs above the table.
 Use the search bar to look for something specific.
-Search the publication tab by title or pubmed ID.
+Search the publication tab by title or PubMed ID.

 ![](../../images/guides/data/data-browser-tour-1.gif)